 We all had a love hate relationship with Simon, but because of his honest assessments we all respected his opinion above all others.
 If a contestant got a good word from Simon they must have treasured that high for a while.
 The judges are responsible for giving us unique, one of a kind performers.
 Because it’s a competition, only the best can survive.

 In the beginning and true to this day, that’s what makes it worth watching.
-The talent is not cookie cutter, spit out of a rapid prototyping machine that gives us unoriginal, want-ta-bees.
+The talent is not cookie cutter, spit out of some random Dayton Ohio roadside assistance vehicle that gives us unoriginal, want-ta-bees.
 Because of the adept perceptiveness the judges show, we get the best.
 One thing for sure that American Idol brings us eager fans is the uniqueness of each participant.

 In Season One which premiered in June of 2002, judges Simon Cowell, Paula Abdul and Randy Jackson led the charge.